tiltfactor/mg-game/nlp/README.md

 #### Running the server with mod_wsgi

 If you already have apache running and don't want a separate flask server running, you can install [mod\_wsgi](https://code.google.com/p/modwsgi/).
+Also, flask does not handle SSL connections by default, but with *mod_wsgi*, you can set up the nlpserver so that it works over *https*.
 For Ubuntu/Debian, this will suffice:

     sudo apt-get install libapache2-mod-wsgi

 After installing, copy the *examples/nlpserver* file to */etc/apache2/sites-available*.
 Modify the user and group field, and also the paths to the app.
 Change the port from 8139 if you want, but make sure to add the line `Listen 8139` to */etc/apache2/ports.conf*, and that it is open in the firewall.
+To run the server over *https*, modify the SSLCertificate lines to point to the pem and key file for your server.
+You might have to enable SSL for apache, if it's not done already.

+    sudo a2enmod ssl

 Also, when using the python virtual environment, modify the global apache file (*apache2.conf*) to include the line below (modifying the paths of course):

     WSGIPythonHome /home/anup/public_html/tf/anup-mgame-nov/nlpserver/venv